kmayuri-164/mayurikarne.com/content/posts/my-first-post.md

 Includes networking/security questions.
 These were the toughest questions if you don’t have an IT networking/security background.
 *  Pub/Sub, Storage Transfer Service, Cloud Functions, Cloud Run, Cloud Composer, Cloud Build, Identity and Access Management, Terraform.

-** Ok now ,how to start actual preparation and get very serious

 First 3 Week

 1) Visit the Google Cloud Professional Data Engineer page on Google.https://cloud.google.com/learn/certification/data-engineer/